What Is It?

 Some pregnant women are able to keep blood glucose at healthy levels by managing their diet.
 This requires consultation with a dietitian to set up a diet plan, and regular monitoring of blood glucose.

 If diet does not control blood glucose adequately, your doctor will prescribe insulin.
-The oral medicine metformin (Glucophage) is also occasionally used.
+The oral medicines metformin (Glucophage), glyburide, and acarbose are also occasionally used.
 Insulin has been used during pregnancy to treat many women with type 1 and gestational diabetes and is safe for the fetus when blood sugar is monitored closely.

 Gestational diabetes creates dangers for the developing fetus.
 Unlike type 1 diabetes, gestational diabetes rarely causes serious birth defects.
 However, in gestational diabetes the baby can have complications during delivery because it may be larger than normal (a large body size for a baby is called macrosomia).
 Large baby body size comes from the extra sugar exposure.
 If the diabetes is not treated carefully, high blood sugar levels can increase the chance of fetal death prior to delivery (stillbirth).
 Delivery itself may be more difficult, and the need for Caesarean delivery is more frequent.
 If natural labor and delivery has not occurred by 38 weeks of pregnancy, your doctor probably may recommend inducing labor or delivering by surgery to avoid macrosomia.